kubosho/Raimei/README.md

 This starts your app in development mode, rebuilding assets on file changes.

+### Directory structure

+The app directory structure is outlined below:

+* app
+  * components: components not related to a domain

 ## Deployment

 First, build your app for production: